Street’s like a jungle / So call the police / Following the herd / Down to Greece / On holiday! – Blur, “Girls & Boys,” 1994.

 • On the Middle Dalmatian Coast: Drvenik and Tucepi have beautiful beaches; Zaostrog is cheap and great for campers.

 • On the North Dalmatian Coast: Primosten is literally breathtaking, with a quiet sandy beach on one side and a wild, stone beach with surfing possibilities on the other side.

 Ayia Napa is famous for two things: beautiful beaches and a wild party scene.
-On the Greek side of Cypress, this is a huge destination for Brits … and incredibly affordable.
+On the Greek side of Cyprus, this is a huge destination for Brits … and incredibly affordable.